rust-lang/rfcs/text/1444-union.md

 Since union fields are accessed during pattern matching, the code doing it needs to be placed into `unsafe` blocks.
-All the guarantees and rules about undefined behavior that are applicable to dot accesses to fields applicable to pattern matching accesses as well.
+All the guarantees and rules about undefined behavior that are applicable to dot accesses to fields are applicable to pattern matching accesses as well.
 Pattern matching with zero fields and `..` doesn't require an unsafe block because it doesn't access any fields.